katophelix/Memory-game/README.md

 ![Sample Video](https://user-images.githubusercontent.com/32774089/39078094-d40af6b8-44d4-11e8-9952-461d2f3756de.gif)

 ## Overview
-This is a web application created using REact.
-Click on a image and the images shiuffle!
-Keep clickin untill your score equals 15!
+This is a web application created using React.
+Click on an image and the images shuffle!
+Keep clicking until your score equals 15!
 But don't click on the same image twice!!!!!

-### Utilising
+### Utilis
 * React
 * Bootstrap
 * CSS